 Back in the 50s Chatham, Ontario, Canada was a city of 30,000 souls. more rural than urban.
 The number 30,000 was very important since it defined Chatham as a real city and not just a town.

 Some high school lads were hauled up in Court for painting a farmers cow blue.
 Why did you paint that cow blue? the Judge asked sternly.
 Because, Your Honour, we didnt have any red paint.

 Catholicism was a mystery religion to us.
-The Catholics had two very big churches and the main on downtown was loudly marched by on a Sunday in July by the Orangemen.
+The Catholics had two very big churches and the main on downtown was loudly marched by on a Sunday nearest July 12th by the Orangemen.
 Orangemens Day commemorates the 1690 Protestant victory over Roman Catholic forces in the Battle of the Boyne in Ireland.
 We called Catholics Dogans, a derogatory Canadian term no longer much in use.

-There was a teaching nunnery called The Pines and I can remember seeing on a wooded path leading back to the main house a group of young nuns in their novice habits joyously dancing a kind of ring-around-a-rosie.
+There was a teaching nunnery called The Pines and I can remember seeing, on a wooded path leading back to the main house, a group of young nuns in their novice habits joyously dancing in a kind of ring-around-a-rosie.
 Their happiness was so pure that it evoked in me a longing for the contemplative life of a nun.

 There were local sayings, a kind of dry rural wit.
-The one I remember is, Do you think the rain will hurt the rhubarb. (rhubarb can handle any amount of rain).
+The one I remember is, Do you think the rain will hurt the rhubarb.
+(Answer: Not if its in cans!).

 I also remember High School legends about getting high if you added aspirin to Coke.
-Never tried it so I can't say if it worked or not.
-Reminds me of the urban legend in NYC in the 60's that the inner white lining of banana peel would have the same effect if smoked.
+Never tried it so I cant say if it worked or not.
+Reminds me of the urban legend in NYC in the 60s that the inner white lining of banana peel would have the same intoxicating effect if smoked.
 That one I know was not true.

 WWII had impressed a number of prisoners of war and allies with the benefits of living in Chatham so we had Japanese, and German and also Dutch immigrants, as well as a full load of sojourners from the British Isles.
 I remember one Dutch family that saved and scrimped and put all their money into farm equipment and livestock and the like but they had a wood stove in the house and not much else until that magic moment came when the investment paid off.
 We were unaccustomed to such disciplined frugality.